 EN14 Managing impacts on biodiversity

-In 2013, Lemminkäinen was granted 41 new permits for our operations.
 The Environmental Protection Act defines those projects that also require a separate environmental impact assessment (EIA).
-Lemminkäinen did not launch any EIA projects during the reporting year.
-The EIA procedures and careful planning helps Lemminkäinen to safeguard biodiversity.
+The company did not launch any EIA projects during the reporting year.

-Lemminkäinen continually monitor the impact its operations have on the environment.
-To the company's knowledge, no serious environmental incidents occurred in 2013.
-At Lemminkäinen's site in Forssa, an oil spill occurred in connection with refuelling.
+Lemminkäinen continually monitors the impact its operations have on the environment.
+To the company’s knowledge, no serious environmental incidents occurred in 2014.
+At the company’s mineral aggregate area in Karkkila, an oil spill occurred in connection with an equipment breakdown.
 The surroundings have been cleaned of the traces of the incident in cooperation with authorities.

 EN16 Total direct and indirect greenhouse gas emissions

-Lemminkäinen continually seeks to reduce airborne emissions from its production facilities.
-Lemminkäinen aims to employ the industry’s best available technology, such as chimney filters, which reduce the volume of rock dust, sulphur and nitrogen dioxide released into the air.
+Lemminkäinen continually seeks to reduce emissions from its production facilities.
+The company aims to employ the industry’s best available technology, such as filters, which reduce the volume of rock dust, sulphur dioxide and nitrogen oxide released into the air.